Hyurl/hyurl.github.io/cool-node/Docs/More.md

      * `req` or `socket`.
      *
      * Since version 1.2.5, HttpController accepts a third parameter `res`.
-     *
-     * Since version 1.2.6, All controllers' constructor accept an extra
-     * parameter `next`, if such a parameter is defined, then the constructor
-     * can handle asynchronous actions.
-And at where you want to call the real
-     * method, use `next(this);` to call it.
      */
     constructor(options, req, res){
         super(options, req, res);